nicolov/simple_slam_loop_closure/README.md

 # Simple loop closure for Visual SLAM

 Possibily the simplest example of loop closure for Visual SLAM.
+More information [on my blog](http://nicolovaligi.com/bag-of-words-loop-closure-visual-slam.html).

 As I'm experimenting with alternative approaches for SLAM loop closure, I wanted a baseline that was reasonably close to state-of-the art approaches.
 The approach here is pretty similar to ORB-SLAM's, and uses SURF descriptors and *bag of words* to translate them to a global image description vector.